NJ Lawyers On Your Side & Here to Protect

 - Threatens to kill another person with the purpose of putting them in imminent fear of death

-If you are a victim of New Jersey domestic violence or domestic abuse—you do not have to live in fear.
+If you are a victim of domestic violence or domestic abuse in New Jersey —you do not have to live in fear.
 New Jersey domestic violence laws strive to protect you from your abuser and ensure your safety.
-The New Jersey domestic violence lawyers at Weinberger Law Group, LLC are sensitive to the needs of domestic violence victims and those who are wrongfully accused of these acts.
+The New Jersey lawyers at Weinberger Law Group, LLC are sensitive to the needs of domestic violence victims and those who are wrongfully accused of domestic violence acts.

 If you are a victim of NJ domestic violence, you need an aggressive legal advocate who will fight for your rights.
 The domestic violence attorneys at Weinberger Law Group, LLC will assist you through this difficult time, so you can quickly rebuild your life.